Mid North Coast Local Health District

 The Mid North Coast Local Health District (MNCLHD) is recognised for innovation in healthcare delivery, research and communications.
 Our vision involves collaboration with existing and new partners – health care providers, academia and the non-health sector, working together to deliver an efficient and responsive health care system to our community.

-The Mid North Coast Local Health District will host the National Health Innovation and Research Symposium on 3 – 4 August 2017.
-The Symposium will focus on creating a connected health environment for patients and the community.
+The Mid North Coast Local Health District will host it’s third Health Innovation and Research Symposium on 16 – 17 August 2018.
+Through interactive workshops delegates will gain a greater understanding of how value based health care can be delivered in an innovative model and how patient reported measures can be adapted to maximise your patient’s outcomes and the health of the community.
 The aim is to provide a platform for information exchange through interdisciplinary and multi-sectoral collaboration.

 The theme for this year’s Symposium is “Volume to Value” and will provide an opportunity to explore the recent global shift to ‘value based healthcare’ and what this really means to patients, to health care providers, to health care systems and our communities.

 Oral and ePoster presentations are being sought that showcase innovation and research projects, programs and services that complement the following areas:

 - Partnering with providers, universities and research organisations

 - Patient reported outcome measures and patient stories

 Presentations are 10 minute rapid-fire sessions followed by 5 minutes for audience questions.
 Presentation guidelines are available on the Symposium website: www.mnclhdevents.com.au

 e-Posters provide an opportunity for you to showcase your innovative projects and research to Symposium delegates and e-Delegates.